rianvdm/my-music-next/README.md

 ## Hello 👋

 My name is [Rian van der Merwe](https://elezea.com/) and this site started as a side project about the music I listen to, but then I got obsessed with it and now it's a whole lot more.
-The home page pulls data from [my Last.fm activity](https://www.last.fm/user/bordesak), and then it gets ✨enhanced✨ via APIs from Spotify, ChatGPT, and Perplexity.
-It has since expanded into a full-fledged artist and album database.
-Use the site to find information about an artist or album, and find your next favorite listen.
+It uses APIs from Last.fm, Spotify, ChatGPT, and Perplexity to to give you an artist and album database to help you find wonderful things to listen to.
+Do some searching, click around, and **find your next favorite listen**.

 ## Discord Bot

-There is also a Discord Bot that lets you easily generate get streaming links (and other information) for albums.
+If you are part of a Discord server where you share music with each other, the companion Discord Bot lets you easily generate streaming links (and other information) for albums.
 You can [add it to your server here](https://discord.com/oauth2/authorize?client_id=1284593290947068024).

 ### Current commands: